kevinli-webbertech/kevinli-webbertech.github.io/blog/md/springboot/springboot_1_hw.md

 To test it with http get, try to go to your browser and hit `localhost:8080/students/all`, and it should show the above json in the web page.

-3/ Write a Http post method endpoint `/students/add` to add a record to your database, and prove the record is added using `http get` endpoint from step 2.
+3/ Write a Http post method endpoint `/students/add` to add a record to your database(Mysql), and prove the record is added using `http get` endpoint from step 2.
+To access to your database, you will need to read the Topic 2(Next chapter on my courseware) about the Mysql part.
 (25 pts)

-4/ Write a summary of the following annotation.
+4/ Write a summary of the following annotations.
 (25 pts)

 - @Autowired
 - @SpringBootApplication